What is a Mutual Fund?

 Step 6 – Bank Details and Money Transfer

-You need to provide Bank account and PAN details necessary for investment.
-Also, the account will be used for investment and crediting the redemption amount by the mutual fund houses directly into your specified bank account.
+You need to provide the Bank account and PAN details necessary for investment.
+The account will be used for investment and the mutual fund houses will credit the redemption amount directly into your specified bank account.

 Explore our article on factors affecting the mutual funds performance